In this post, we will discuss the different Types of Photography.

 Special lenses are used to produce this effect of miniatures called tilt-shift lenses.
 Theyare typically characterized by their small maximum aperture of f/2.8 or f/4.

 Tilt-shift photography is a colloquial term for the correct time plano-convex lens, referred to in the literature as a tilt-shift lens in the context of a 35 mm stills camera in the 1960s and 1970s.

 The period in this context referred to a specific type of lens with a combination of perspective control and tilt.

 Our next type of photography is Time-Lapse Photography.
 It is a succession of images that shows a change or a fluctuation in a scene.
 With a time-lapse, you can offer a sunrise, a rainstorm, a city skyline, a building being constructed, a traffic jam, a sunset, or even a busy street scene.

 By taking a picture every few seconds, these changes become visible to us in a few minutes.
 Time-lapse photography is a unique branch of time-based media.
 Time-lapses could only be achieved by spending a very long time and setting up a shot and then having someone else hit the shutter every few seconds.

 In the past few years, however, some high-quality solutions have become available for creating time-lapses without requiring a great deal of technical skill.
 Now, anyone can create a time-lapse that will be sure to amaze their friends and family.

 60. Underwater Photography

-Our next type of photography is Underwater photography.
-It is also known as UW photography, snorkelling photography or underwater videography.
+Our next type of photography is underwater photography.
+It is also known as UW photography, snorkeling photography, or underwater videography.
 It includes taking photographs while submerged in water.

 The purpose may be for general interest in the aquatic environment, marine biology, archaeological or historical site survey, scientific research, or entertainment.